-Item Person (WHO) Action (WHAT) Target Date (WHEN) Follow-Up
+ltem Person (WHO) Action (WHAT) Target Date (WHEN) Where to be done

 About Alliant Quality

 Alliant Quality is a health care consulting organization dedicated to improving the quality, safety and integrity of health care.
 Since 1970, Alliant Quality has provided a broad array of services to public and private organizations to increase the value, effectiveness and accessibility of health care.